Myles Straw Player Props: Guardians vs. Athletics

 Myles Straw At The Plate

-- In 70 games played this year, he has not gone deep.
+- In 71 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.